yssl/TWcmd.vim/README.md

 ## Tab-Window History

-Whenever you leave a window in vim, TWCommand pushes [tab_id, window_id] information of the window into its *tab-window history stack*.
+When you leave a window in vim, TWCommand pushes [tab_id, window_id] information of the window into its *tab-window history stack*.

-TWCommand sequentially moves the cursor to the last accessed windows when closing a sequence of windows or tabs using the history.
+TWCommand sequentially moves the cursor to the last accessed windows using the history when closing a sequence of windows or tabs.
 <!--You can also walk through your accessed windows in the history with *twhs* subcommand.-->

 ## Recommended Key Mappings